Finally I have become part of the machine. – Brian Eno

 It gets better.
 Says Shedler, “Of the one-third that do get included, about half show improvement.
 So we are now down to about 16% of the patients who initially sought treatment.
 But that is just patients who show ‘improvement’.
 If we consider the percentage that (study outcome data indicate) get well and stay well, we are down to roughly 5%” (pg.
 53).
 That’s right: 5%.
 And this figure includes only patients with less severe psychological problems.
 No one would buy a car that is shown to run dependably only 5% of the time.
 But “evidence-based” researchers seem to have no qualms about using this finding to uphold the supposed desirability of their chosen theories and techniques.

 Shedler goes on to report that these studies of “evidence-based” approaches almost never compare their preferred treatments to what he calls “legitimate alternative therapies” (p.
 54) .
 He writes, “The control group is usually a foil invented by researchers who are committed to demonstrating the benefits of CBT” (p.
 54).
-CBT stands for cognitive-behavioral therapy, an objectifying, medicalized variety of psychotherapy that sees humans as stimulus-response organisms, and attempts to “cure” psychological disorders by suppressing or replacing problem behaviors, and the thoughts that are supposed to maintain them, in a mechanistic way.
+As noted above in our review of Millon’s research, CBT stands for cognitive-behavioral therapy, the objectifying, medicalized variety of psychotherapy that sees humans as stimulus-response organisms, and attempts to “cure” psychological disorders by suppressing or replacing problem behaviors, and the thoughts that are supposed to maintain them, in a mechanistic way.

 A brief detour is called for here.
 In the 1960’s CBT was lauded as ushering in a new era of truly scientific psychological treatments, that is, approaches that rely on attending only to the quantifiable dimension of human behavior to define their mission, rather than things like self-understanding and insight.
 These latter ideas were dismissed as fuzzy and imprecise concepts of an earlier, more ignorant era, with Freud reviled for setting into motion the emphasis on coming to terms with one’s subjective perceptions and goals in creating and maintaining emotional suffering.
 In doing so, CBT became the enemy of the millennia-old Western devotion to the notion of human subjectivity, that is, that we are driven by forces and desires that pitch our lives in certain directions.